what is Liver Function Blood Test | How Lever works

-The liver is one of the important organs of our body, liable for hundreds of chemical actions that the body needs to survive.
+The liver function is one of the important organs of our body, liable for hundreds of chemical actions that the body needs to survive.
 It is also a gland because it hides chemicals that are used by other parts of our body.
 For these reasons the liver is both an organ; in fact, it is the largest internal organ in the body.

 What Is the Liver Function?

 Hepatocytes are responsible for making many of the proteins in the body that are required for many functions, including blood clotting factors, and albumin, required to maintain fluid within the circulation system.
 The liver is also liable for manufacturing cholesterol and triglycerides.
 Sugars are also produced in the liver function and the organ is responsible for turning glucose into glycogen that can be stored both in the liver and in the muscle cells.
-The liver function also makes bile that helps with food digestion.
+The liver function also makes bile which helps with food digestion.

 - vitamin B12,